 Some of the policies and procedures which are documented in the employee handbook will have associated forms that staff need to fill in.
 That could be a form to request paternity leave, or perhaps an employee wants to make a flexible working request.
 In order do this, they would need to complete and submit a form that provides all the relevant information.

-Rather than having to search elsewhere for these forms, it’s a good idea to include them in the employee handbook as well so the handbook becomes a one-stop-shop and saves time for employees.
-By doing so, the handbook also becomes a more valuable resource for employees and means that it’s likely to be accessed more frequently in one way, shape or form.
+Rather than having to search elsewhere for these forms, it’s a good idea to include them in the employee handbook.
+This allows the handbook to become a one-stop-shop and saves time for employees.
+By doing so, the handbook also becomes a more valuable resource for employees.
+It also means that it’s likely to be accessed more frequently in one way, shape or form.

 Where should an employee handbook be stored?

-In days gone by, many employees would be presented with an employee handbook on their first day in a new job and would spend the rest of that day, and maybe a bit longer, reading through the whole handbook.
+In days gone by, many employees would be presented with an employee handbook on their first day in a new job.
+They would then spend the rest of that day, and maybe a bit longer, reading through the whole handbook.
 Whilst that still happens, in some cases employers have tended to move away from that approach for various reasons.

 Firstly, there is the cost of paper, printing and staff time involved, particularly if your business has relatively high turnover and regularly has a high volume of new starters.
 Secondly, making a new employee sit and read a handbook for a day is not a good use of resource.
 Finally, adopting that approach really doesn’t give an employee a great first impression of what life is like in their new job.

 It’s important that the employee handbook is available to staff.
-If employees don’t readily have access to a computer, then a hard copy of an employee handbook should be printed and stored in a file somewhere staff can access.
+If employees do not have immediate access to a computer, then they should print and store a hard copy of the employee handbook in a location where staff can easily retrieve it.
 This might be in a staff room, canteen or general office for example.

 For companies where all staff have computer access, then it’s perfectly acceptable to have an electronic version of the employee handbook.
 This can be stored in a shared drive, on the company intranet, a HR system like HRX, or anywhere that is open to all employees.
-Make sure that these versions can’t be edited in any way by those employees who simply need it for reference purposes.
+Make sure that those employees who simply need it for reference purposes cannot edit these versions in any way.

 Reviewing and updating your employee handbook

-Once a company has an employee handbook in place, it’s crucial that it is regularly reviewed and updated.
+When a company creates an employee handbook, it’s crucial that it is regularly reviewed and updated.
 Employment law and guidance from ACAS changes frequently and so the handbook needs to be dynamic.

 If changes to employment law and ACAS guidance happen, and the handbook does not reflect those changes, then a company is at risk of failing to adhere to their legal obligations and responsibilities.
-Ultimately, that could lead to legal action and employment tribunal claims being brought against an employer.
+Ultimately, an employer could face legal action and employment tribunal claims as a result.
 So be sure to take time to regularly review and update the employee handbook as often as you can.

 When changes are made to any policies and procedures, it’s also important that these changes are shared and communicated out to employees so that everyone knows what amendments have been made.